NITCbase/nitcbase.github.io/docs/Roadmap/Stage11.md

 </details>

-The `Schema::createIndex()` function verifies that the relation is open and passes the rel-id and attribute name along to the `BPlusTree::bPlusCreate()` function to create an index.
-We will implement this function later in this stage.
+The `Schema::createIndex()` function verifies that the relation is open and passes the rel-id and attribute name along to the `BPlusTree::bPlusCreate()` function to create an index (to be implemented later in this stage).

 The `Schema::deleteIndex()` function fetches the root block of the index on a specified attribute from the attribute cache and then calls the `BPlusTree::bPlusDestroy()` function to free the index blocks.

-todo: is the cache updated
+The corresponding attribute cache entry is then updated to indicate that there no longer exists a B+ tree on the attribute.

 <details>
 <summary>Schema/Schema.cpp</summary>